wishstudio/flinux/README.md

 Foreign LINUX is a dynamic binary translator and a Linux system call interface emulator for the Windows platform.
 It is capable of running *unmodified* Linux binaries on Windows without any drivers or modifications to the system.
 This provides another way of running Linux applications under Windows in constrast to Cygwin and other tools.
 See [Comparison](https://github.com/wishstudio/flinux/wiki/Comparison) for more details.

 This project is in heavy development.
 It is currently capable of running many Linux utilities.
 Including but not limited to *bash*, *vim*, *python*, and *gcc*.
 I have also bootstrapped a working [ArchLinux](http://www.archlinux.org/) chroot environment with the package manager *pacman* working.
 Benefited by xterm-like terminal emulation, terminal based games like [vitetris](www.victornils.net/tetris/) and [nethack](http://www.nethack.org) are also playable.
-Socket handling is currently not feature complete, but is capable of running small HTTP utilities like *wget* and *curl*, and some basic X applications like *xeyes*, *xclock*, and *glxgears*, with the help of a native Windows X server like [Vcxsrv](sourceforge.net/projects/vcxsrv/).
+Socket handling is currently not feature complete, but is capable of running some HTTP utilities like *wget*, *curl* and *ssh*, and some basic X applications like *xeyes*, *xclock*, and *glxgears*, with the help of a native Windows X server like [Vcxsrv](sourceforge.net/projects/vcxsrv/).

 Some major missing functions are file permissions, process management, signals, multi-threading, and more.
 Applications depending on these technologies will not work properly.
 Before trying Foreign Linux you should be warned that this is still in early stage, bad things like ***crashing your system*** or ***eating your harddisk*** may happen.
 Please back up your data in case.
 If you find any bugs, feel free to create an issue or contribute a patch.